Top

 Search for a particle, returning a list of candidates.

-The first and only positional argument is given each particle candidate, and returns True/False.
+The first and only positional argument is given to each particle candidate, and returns True/False.
 Example:

 >>> Particle.findall(lambda p: 'p' in p.name) # doctest: +SKIP